Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 includes both knights and bandits!

 In campaigns where Status and social position matter, Magic Archers have access to Status 1 or 2, like knights.
+And since all magic in Gransys is wizardly in nature the Social Stigma (Excommunicated) advantage is worth only -5 points.

 ### Customization Notes